DiamondLightSource/blueapi/docs/developer/explanations/lifecycle.rst

         }
     }

-The ``Service`` recieves the request and passes it to the worker, which holds it in an internal queue and executes it as soon as it can.
+The ``Service`` receives the request and passes it to the worker, which holds it in an internal queue and executes it as soon as it can.